 Kimala Price is a Professor of Women’s Studies at San Diego State University and co-director of the Bread and Roses Center for Feminist Research and Activism.
 In addition to her research and scholarship on reproductive health policy and politics, she has a strong commitment to feminist activism and policy advocacy.
-For more than two decades, Dr. Price has been active in the reproductive rights and reproductive justice movements, including working for national women’s rights organizations in Washington, DC and Atlanta, GA; she has also worked as a legislative fellow for the U.S. Senate Health, Education, Labor, and Pensions Committee.
-She serves on the board of directors of Planned Parenthood of the Pacific Southwest, is an active member of SisterSong Women of Color for Reproductive Justice Collective, and served on the founding advisory board of Women, Action and the Media.
+For more than two decades, Dr. Price has been active in the reproductive rights and reproductive justice movements, including working for national women’s rights organizations in Washington, DC, and Atlanta, GA; she has also worked as a legislative fellow for the U.S. Senate Health, Education, Labor, and Pensions Committee.
+She serves on the board of directors of Planned Parenthood of the Pacific Southwest, is an active member of SisterSong Women of Color for Reproductive Justice Collective, and served on the founding advisory board of Women, Action, and the Media.

-Lupe Rodríguez is the Executive Director of the Latina Institute and has been a leader in the reproductive rights, health and justice movements for over 14 years.
+Lupe Rodríguez is the Executive Director of the Latina Institute and has been a leader in the reproductive rights, health, and justice movements for over 14 years.
 Previously, she was Vice President of Public Affairs for Planned Parenthood Mar Monte, the largest Planned Parenthood affiliate in the US.
-Throughout her career, Lupe has devoted her work to community, women rights, health justice, and reproductive justice, including Chair of the Santa Clara County Commission on the Status of Women, Chair of the Board of ACCESS Women’s Health Justice, Treasurer of the Board of California Latinas for Reproductive Justice, and Leader of the Community Advisory Board for the Center for Clinical Research at Stanford Medical School.
+Throughout her career, Lupe has devoted her work to the community, women’s rights, health justice, and reproductive justice, including Chair of the Santa Clara County Commission on the Status of Women, Chair of the Board of ACCESS Women’s Health Justice, Treasurer of the Board of California Latinas for Reproductive Justice, and Leader of the Community Advisory Board for the Center for Clinical Research at Stanford Medical School.

-Dana Sussman, is Deputy Executive Director for the National Advocates for Pregnant Women.
+Dana Sussman is Deputy Executive Director for the National Advocates for Pregnant Women.
 Most recently, Dana served for six years as Deputy Commissioner of Policy and Intergovernmental Affairs at the NYC Commission on Human Rights.
 Dana oversaw the Commission’s gender justice policy portfolio, including efforts to address sexual harassment, pregnancy discrimination, and gender identity discrimination, among others.
 Dana was a Senior Staff Attorney in the Anti-Trafficking Program at Safe Horizon, where she specialized in representing domestic workers who were trafficked and exploited by foreign officials in violation of federal law.
 She was formerly an Associate at Outten & Golden LLP representing employees in wage and hour cases and gender, pregnancy, disability, and LGBTQ discrimination matters.

 Dr. Deshawn Taylor, MD, MSc, FACOG, is a board-certified OB/GYN, clinical professor, women’s health and reproductive rights advocate, and owner of Desert Star Family Planning in Phoenix, AZ.
 Desert Star Family Planning caters to all members of the communities in Phoenix, including men.
 Patients have access to annual exams, STD testing, birth control, and family planning advice, as well as medical (pill) and surgical abortions.
 Dr. Taylor’s goal is to offer fully integrated women’s health and sexual health services.
 Desert Star Family Planning wants to remove the stigma from reproductive health with patient-centered well-woman, family planning, and sexual health care.
 Dr. Taylor is specialized in family planning and completed rigorous fellowship training at the USC Medical School in Los Angeles.

 Robin West is the Frederick J. Haas Professor of Law and Philosophy Emeritus at Georgetown University Law Center.
 Professor West’s research is primarily concerned with feminist legal theory, constitutional law and theory, philosophy of law, and the law and literature movement.
 West is well recognized for her work in the ethics of care and feminist legal theory.
 She has also published extensively on the concept of consent in sexual, legal, and institutional contexts.
-She is the author of Progressive Constitutionalism, and Narrative, Authority and Law, Caring for justice, Normative jurisprudence.
-Professor West taught at a number of universities including the University of Maryland Law School, University of Chicago and Stanford Law Schools and University of Hawaii.
+She is the author of Progressive Constitutionalism, and Narrative, Authority, and Law, Caring for justice, Normative jurisprudence.
+Professor West taught at a number of universities including the University of Maryland Law School, the University of Chicago and Stanford Law Schools, and the University of Hawaii.